kgxsz/devops-101/part-three/README.md

 # Part 3: Provision and Configure a CI Environment

-###**Goal: create your CI environment in the cloud using Ansible.**
+### Goal: create your CI environment in the cloud using Ansible.

-So far, you've learnt how to provision a cloud environment with Cloudformation, but it's all for naught if you don't configure your EC2 instances to do as you wish.
+So far, you've learnt how to provision a cloud environment with CloudFormation, but it's all for naught if you don't configure your EC2 instances to do as you wish.
 So in this workshop we're going to use Ansible to configure a CI environment.
 Specifically, we're going to configure two EC2 instances:

 - A CI master running the Go server
 - A CI slave running a Go agent